Two kinetic models for non-instantaneous binary alignment collisions: Introduction

 \section{Introduction}

 The main aim of this work is to initiate the investigation of a new class of kinetic models for ensembles of particles undergoing binary, \emph{non-instantaneous} collisions.
 The idea is to replace instantaneous jumps in the joint state space of a pair of particles by continuous processes taking finite time.
 The duration of the collision process can be deterministic (as, for example, the interaction of two soft elastic balls) or stochastic.
+Models of this new type have so far not appeared in the mathematical literature, but related models can be found in the physics literature dealing with non-instantaneous interactions of quantum particles (see, e.g. \cite{c5:LSM}).